 Finder / File Explorer overlay icon integration

 Note: In a distributed environment there might be a lot of reasons for interrupted upload activity.
-Some examples include internet connectivity problems, closed laptop before upload is finished, system crash etc.
+Some examples include internet connectivity problems, a closed laptop before the upload is finished, system crashes, etc.

-Useful for third-party integrations and automated workflows setups.
+Useful for third-party integrations and automated workflow setups.

 The --Filestore.StuckStateInterval setting defines the upload inactivity period after which a remote upload is considered "stuck" and the orange overlay icon is shown in Finder and Windows File Explorer.
 This is a --global only setting.